 Prebiotics to feed the good bacteria

 Next up are the new kids on the gut health scene, prebiotics.
 Prebiotics are essentially food for your good bacteria (i.e. probiotics).
-It’s like feeding your pet, but instead of your dog loving you for looking after it, your stomach and body thank you with less symptoms and improved general health.
+It’s like feeding your pet, but instead of your dog-loving you for looking after it, your stomach and body thank you with fewer symptoms and improved general health.

 But how does all this relate to food intolerances?
 Well, food intolerances could be very strongly linked to your gut health, due to the fact that food intolerances are where the body struggles or is unable to properly digest a certain food item.
 This can create a build-up in the gut of gas and the food item itself, causing an array of symptoms.